Simple Communication: Introduction

 \subsection{Related Literature}

-This paper relates to several strands of the literature.
-First, there is a literature that studies cheap talk models with aligned preferences and some form of limitation on the language.\footnote{This literature, like us, looks at the consequences of language limitations, not its causes.
-On the latter topic see \citet{lipman2025}.} Closest to us is \citet{jaeger_et_al2011} who study a similar model where the sender is constrained to use a finite number of messages.
-They establish that the ex-ante optimal strategy is an equilibrium and study the stability of the equilibrium.
+We introduce a notion of equilibrium simple language by requiring the sender to use an aggregator of a multidimensional state, which we dub score.
+Closest to our paper is the literature studying cheap talk models with aligned preferences and some form of language limitation.\footnote{This literature, like us, looks at the consequences of language limitations, not its causes.
+On the latter topic see \citet{lipman2003} and \citet{lipman2025}.} \citet{jaeger_et_al2011} consider a sender constrained to use a finite number of messages.
+They characterize the best equilibria and study their stability.
 In \citet{blume_board2013} and \citet{blume2018} uncertainty about the language used can impede communication.
-These three papers find that optimal strategies are equilibrium strategies.\footnote{In a similar context but with no restriction on language, \citet{lipman2025} uses this fact to show that there is always an equilibrium in pure strategy.} An important difference between these papers and ours is that they impose constraints on the message space itself, while we consider restrictions on the properties of the equilibrium.
-We show that modeling simpler language through restrictions on the properties of the equilibrium, rather than through constraints on the message space, can introduce strategic considerations, even in the most favorable equilibrium, and lead to different welfare conclusions.
+These papers model situations in which simplicity is a constraint on the number of messages and therefore on the set of strategies.
+As a consequence, they find that ex-ante optimal strategies are equilibrium strategies.
+Similarly, \citet{lipman2025} uses the fact that optimal strategies are equilibrium strategies to show that there is always an equilibrium in pure strategy when preferences are aligned in cheap-talk games with a possibly constrained set of messages.
+We take a different approach to modeling simple language: we introduce the notion of scores and require simplicity to be an equilibrium property instead of a constraint on the set of strategies itself.
+In particular, the optimal scores are not necessarily equilibrium strategies and therefore strategic frictions impose constraints on communication beyond the properties of scores.\footnote{Other papers consider scores that aggregate a multidimensional variable in different settings.
+For example, \citet{ball2025} and \citet{bonatti_cisternas2020} study linear scores where sender and receiver have different payoffs and the sender can manipulate the score input.}

 We also relate to the literature on multidimensional cheap talk.
 This literature has shown that multiple dimensions can be useful for information revelation, e.g., \citet{battaglini2002}, \citet{chakraborty_harbaugh2007} and \citet{chakraborty_harbaugh2010}.
 In this strand of the literature, the contribution closest to ours is \citet{levy_razin2007}, who show that correlation across dimensions can limit communication by creating informational spillovers across dimensions.
-Similar mechanisms are at play in our paper as the sender needs to balance how the score, a one dimensional object, reveals information across both dimensions.
+Similar mechanisms are at play in our paper as the sender needs to balance how the score, a one-dimensional object, reveals information across both dimensions.